Skip to main content

 Errors carry the contract

 A 422 rejection ships a structured details block the agent can act on.
-The most powerful field is deviceCapabilities: a snapshot of the device’s current capability declaration, in the same shape the GET returns.
+It names exactly what failed (unsupportedParameters) and the device’s supported set (deviceCapabilities), in the same canonical vocabulary the GET returns.

 {